AaronAOliver/AaronAOliver.github.io/_pages/about.md

 and the responses of a keystone crustacean to [stresses associated with climate change](/publications/DaphniaPulicaria2022).

 ### Sustainable biotechnology
-I have partnered with Californian and Hawaiian biotechnology companies to extend the impact of my research.
+I often partner with Californian and Hawaiian biotechnology companies to extend the impact of my research.
 Much of my disseration work is done in tandem with applied scientists at the Kona mariculture firm [Ocean Era](http://ocean-era.com/), to use partially degraded macroalgal biomass as a sustainable feed for carnivorous fish farms.
-My work in green microalgae enables automated pathogen monitoring systems for the outdoor commercial ponds of Hawaiian algaculture company [Global Algae](https://www.globalgae.com/).
+My bioinformatics support work in green microalgae enables automated pathogen monitoring systems for the outdoor commercial ponds of Hawaiian algaculture company [Global Algae](https://www.globalgae.com/).

-More recently, I have build computational platforms for genetic manipulation of a proprietary strain used by [Algenesis Materials](https://www.algenesislabs.com/), a local biomaterials startup that produces 100% biodegradable algae-based plastics.
-Current, I work with BASF on an ongoing [grant from the Department of
+More recently, I have built computational platforms for genetic manipulation of a proprietary algae strain used by [Algenesis](https://www.algenesislabs.com/), a local biomaterials startup that produces 100% biodegradable algae-based plastics.
+Current, I work with [BASF's enzyme division](https://www.basf.com/us/en/media/smart-scientists/Enzymes) on an ongoing grant from the Department of
-Energy to halve the carbon footprint of industrial surfactant production](https://www.energy.gov/sites/default/files/2024-11/beto-MACRO-FOA-Scripps.pdf) using marine enzymes indentified in my dissertation.
+Energy to [halve the carbon footprint of industrial surfactant production](https://www.energy.gov/sites/default/files/2024-11/beto-MACRO-FOA-Scripps.pdf) using marine enzymes indentified in my dissertation.

 | ![Novel GH86 enzymes](/images/mbio_enzyme.jpg) |
 |:--:|